Unity-Technologies/datasetinsights/tf-dataflow/README.md

            "run_definition_id": "your-run-definition-id",
            "run_execution_id": "your-run-execution-id"
        }'
    ```
 3. Wait for the data transfer to complete.
    ```bash
    curl -X GET "https://api.simulation.unity3d.com/v1/projects/<your Unity project id>/data_transfer/<data transfer id>" -H "Authorization: Bearer $token"
    ```

-   You transfer job has status `ENABLED` when job is in progress, and `success` or `failed` when job is finished.
+   You transfer job has status `running` when job is in progress, and `success` or `failed` when job is finished.
 The time it takes to finish a transfer job varies due to your data size, GCP status and resource contention.

 The Unity Simulation API docs can be found [here](https://api.simulation.unity3d.com/swagger/index.html).

 ### Phase 2: Transform Data to TensorFlow format

-#### Local run
+#### Local run (Optional)
 Before kicking off a job in DataFlow, let's try this out locally to make sure it looks OK!
 In order to do that, we assume a few things about the directory structure where you'll be running this.

-Note that we'll be running this local experiment with just 1 app-param.
-Your real run may have generated much more data.
+All subsequent commands are assumed to run under `tf-dataflow` directory.
+Example output from running `find` should be the following:
 ```bash
 $ find . -name "*.py" -o -name "*.sh" ./dataflow-run.sh